kushaldasari/mosip/PROJECT_DOCUMENTATION.md

 - **Reliability** that keeps working even when parts fail
 - **Maintainability** that makes future changes easy

-Most importantly, you've learned **modern software architecture patterns** that are used by companies like Netflix, Uber, and Amazon to build systems that serve billions of users.
+Most importantly, **modern software architecture patterns** that are used by companies like Netflix, Uber, and Amazon to build systems that serve billions of users.

-**Well done!** 🎉

 ---

-*This documentation was created with ❤️ to help you understand and extend your CRUD application with SEDA architecture.*